testinggospels/camouflage-docs/docs/http.md

 ## OpenAPI Validation

-Camouflage uses `express-openapi-validator` to enable you to validate your requests/responses against a provided OpenAPI 3 schema.
+Camoflage uses `express-openapi-validator` to enable you to validate your requests/responses against a provided OpenAPI 3 schema.

 You can configure validation in two ways.